 Work placements and Field Classes

-Students taking ‘Geography at Work’ undertake a work-placement during Stage 3 and undertake internal work with the Centre for Archaeological Fieldwork (CAF) as part of ‘Archaeological Excavation’ in Year 2.
-These modules provide significant learning and employability enhancement opportunities.
+Students taking ‘Geography at Work’ undertake a work-placement during Stage 3.
+This module provides significant learning and employability enhancement opportunities.

 Details of assessments associated with this course are outlined below:

 The way in which students are assessed will vary according to the Learning objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of semester examinations.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.

 As students progress through their course at Queen's they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and your peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: